-But even if you measure the more obvious in-app events like opens, registrations, and purchases, there are at least a dozen other in-app events that can give you valuable insight into purchase behavior, user demographics, user interface challenges, and more.
+But even if you measure the obvious in-app events such as opens, registrations, and purchases, there are at least a dozen other in-app events that can give you valuable insight into your customers and their purchase behaviors, demographics, interface challenges, and more.

 What it measures: When users gain access to additional functionality, generally by completing a particular event or level.

 Why you should measure it: To see how engaged users are, where they drop-off in interest, and tailor app updates accordingly.